twiks228/UnityCameraOptimizer/README.md

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Suggestions for new features or bug reports are welcome via GitHub Issues.

-## License
-This script is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.